 Vic comes downstairs and sees Danny has been assigned a suspect named Virgil.
 During their last encounter, he swung at Vic in front of a bunch of kids.
-Vic'll take this warrant.
+Vic'll take this warrant off her hands.
 Shane lets Vic know he has a visitor waiting in the lobby.
 Lem takes the squirt gun from Vic and fires it, shouting, "Police!
 Freeze, suckers!"

-The landlord wants to know what the Strike Team needs an apartment for.
+The landlord wants to know why the Strike Team needs an apartment.
 Vic explains they're conducting surveillance on the building across the street; they'll be out by tonight.
 "You gonna break anything?
 It's a bitch to collect from the city, you know," says the landlord.
 Vic promises they'll be extra careful.
 The landlord tells Vic to put the keys in the mailbox when he leaves.

 Shane thinks it's weak that a guy who makes $15 million a year charges for autographs.
 Derrick says it's nowhere close to that after taxes, his agent, publicists, managers, etc. Shane guesses that probably still leaves him with $6 million.
 Must be so hard to live on that.
 Lem and Ronnie don't notice the tension; they're too busy eating the pizza.

-Shane tells Vic that he got Lem and Ronnie in on the action with his bookie.
+Shane got Lem and Ronnie in on the action with his bookie.
 Vic is gonna pass; it's not about the money, it's about Lakers home court advantage for the playoffs.
 Shane is surprised Derrick can even sign his own name.
 "What do you care?" asks Vic.
 Shane wants to know what they're supposed to do about the rest of their warrants.
-Vic swears he took care of it.
+Vic answers he took care of it.

 Back at the precinct, a sweaty, puke-covered junkie pushes his way to the front of a long line.
 He tells the desk sergeant that Vic told him to turn himself in.
 Nathan the desk sergeant wrinkles his nose: "Line forms over there."
 Sergeant Nathan gripes to Edgar-veda that he's one guy doing a two-person job.
 Edgar-veda butters him up; he wouldn't have scheduled warrant sweeps today without his Most Valuable Policeman on duty.
 An attractive black woman in a business suit arrives, introducing herself as Marsha, Derrick's attorney.